Disentangled Sequence to Sequence Learning for Compositional Generalization: Experiments: Semantic Parsing

-\citet{DBLP:journals/corr/abs-2007-08970} showed that pretrained seq2seq models are key to achieving good performance on CFQ.
+\citet{furrer2020compositional} showed that pretrained seq2seq models are key to achieving good performance on CFQ.
 We compared against their \mbox{\textsc{T5-11B-mod}} model which obtained best results among various pretrained models.
 This is essentially a T5 model with 11B parameters fine-tuned on CFQ with intermediate representations (i.e.,~SPARQL queries are simplified to be structurally more aligned to the input for training and then post-processed to obtain the original valid SPARQL at inference time).
-Due to the effectiveness of pre-training on this dataset, we also built our model on top of Roberta (\textsc{Roberta}+\textsc{Dangle}), again adopting an encoder-only architecture.
+We also built our model on top of \textsc{Roberta} due to the effectiveness of pre-training on this dataset (\textsc{Roberta}+\textsc{Dangle-enc}), again adopting an encoder-only architecture.
 To tease apart the effect of pretraining and the proposed approach, we also implemented a baseline that makes use of the \textsc{Roberta-base} model as the encoder and a vanilla Transformer decoder.
 The Transformer decoder was initialized randomly and trained from scratch.
 Finally, we compared against \textsc{HPD} \cite{NEURIPS2020_4d7e0d72}, a hierarchical poset decoding architecture which consists of three components: sketch prediction, primitive prediction, and traversal path prediction.
-This model is highly optimized for the CFQ dataset and achieves state-of-the-art performance.
+This model is highly optimized for the CFQ dataset and achieves competitive performance.

 We implemented comparison models and \textsc{Dangle} with fairseq \cite{ott2019fairseq}; for \textsc{T5-base} we used HuggingFace Transformers \cite{wolf-etal-2020-transformers}.
 We provide details on model configuration, and various experimental settings in the Appendix.